game-sales-analytics/game-sales-analytics/readme.md

      - Password: Application user's password you have set in `vms/dbs/.env.core` (`POSTGRESQL_PASSWORD`)

+   - <http://localhost:8383>: Docker Swarm Orchestrator visualizer service.
+You can see live graphical representation of the swarm at this address.

    Also, <http://localhost:9292> is exposed by the API web server which can be used for API communications.

 ### API Documentation